 Operating Reserve service provides backup generation and/or demand response in the event that the NYISO experiences a real-time power system Contingency requiring emergency corrective action.
-In order for the New York Control Area (NYCA) to respond in a timely fashion, the reserves must be available from Generators or Demand Side Resources located within the NYCA and within specific regions, as required by the NYSRC and other applicable reliability standards.
+In order for the New York Control Area (NYCA) to respond in a timely fashion, the reserves must be available from qualified Resources located within the NYCA and within specific regions, as required by the NYSRC and other applicable reliability standards.